Preparing for your appointmentBy Mayo Clinic staff

 - What medications does your child take?

-- Do other family members experience headaches?
+- Do other family members get headaches?

 What you can do in the meantime

-Also, consider giving your child over-the-counter pain medications such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others) to ease symptoms.
+Consider giving your child over-the-counter pain medications such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Children's Motrin, others) to ease symptoms.
 Use caution when giving aspirin to children or teenagers.
 Though aspirin is approved for use in children older than age 2, children and teenagers recovering from chickenpox or flu-like symptoms should never take aspirin.
 This is because aspirin has been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.
 Talk to your doctor if you have concerns.

 - Monteith TS, et al. Tension type headache in adolescence and childhood: Where are we now?
 Current Pain and Headache Reports.
 2010;14:424.